samikchyad/my-own-webpage/README.md

-# HTML & CSS workshop 2: My Own Live Webpage project
+# HTML & CSS workshop 2: Let's get your webpage live!

 You will build your webpage and get it live on github